 Graduate assistantships are available to qualified master’s and doctoral students who enroll full-time.
 Graduate assistants are expected to contribute their time and energy to major research or service projects associated with the department, affiliated centers, and individual faculty grant projects, as well as various college and FSU offices.
 A particularly strong relationship exists between the Higher Education program and the Division of Student Affairs as well as two research centers: the Center for Postsecondary Success and the Leadership Learning Research Center.

 For more information about our available assistantships, please visit https://education.fsu.edu/visiting-days.
 A list of our assistantships is available on this page, and will be updated with information around mid-December through mid-April.

 Admitted students may interview for available graduate assistantships through Visiting Days, which typically occurs in the month of February.
 Training opportunities through these assistantships include administrative, research, and teaching.
 Admitted students will receive detailed information regarding the Visiting Days program and assistantship applications following acceptance to the Higher Education program, including tuition waivers and health insurance information.

-Visiting Days (for students admitted to the fall 2020 cohort) will be held Sunday, February 9 – Tuesday, February 11, 2020.
+Visiting Days (for students admitted to the fall 2020 cohort): see our website for details.
 Especially for students seeking master’s degrees, assistantships are a critical piece of your funding package and an opportunity to learn more about the program, university, and what it would be like to live, work, and study here.
 Visiting Days features master’s and doctoral program tracks to provide prospective students with information regarding the program and institution, specific to their degree programs and goals.
-Additional information about the Visiting Days Program is updated each December in preparation for the program and can be found at https://education.fsu.edu/visiting-days.
+Additional information about the Visiting Days Program is updated each December in preparation for the program and can be found at education.fsu.edu/visiting-days.